 Millions of refugees and the agencies that assist them have turned to technology as a vital resource, but gaps remain.
 How can tech be developed and used more strategically in humanitarian settings?

-In the past two decades, the global population of forcibly displaced people has more than doubled, from 34 million in 1997 to 71 million in 2018.
+Between 1997 and 2018, the global population of forcibly displaced people has more than doubled, increasing from 34 million to 71 million.
 This growing crisis is straining host countries, the international humanitarian system and, of course, refugees themselves.
-RAND research examines how technology can be part of the solution.
+RAND research has examined how technology can be part of the solution.

 Morcos Key is the Brooklyn-based design studio of Jon(athan) Key and Wael Morcos.
 In their work, they often collaborate with arts and cultural institutions, nonprofits, and commercial enterprises in North America and the Middle East.
 Their goal is to create visual systems that demonstrate how thoughtful conversation and formal expression make for impactful design.Learn more